-The Hail Mary is perhaps the most common Catholic prayers, and one of the most Biblically based prayers in our tradition.
+The Hail Mary prayer is perhaps the most common Catholic prayers, and one of the most Biblically based prayers in our tradition.
 This prayer consists of two salutations that come directly from the Gospel of Luke, and a petition for prayer.

 Broken into these three constituent parts, you would imagine non-Catholics would take most umbrage at the final part, because that part rests on the Catholic doctrine of the Communion of Saints.
 But somewhat surprisingly, the one part that is usually the most objected to, is the opening line.
 This is mostly because of a misunderstanding, and leads to the false charge that Catholics “worship Mary.”